-As I am now offering Skype online relationship coaching and counseling for individuals, I’ve had a few inquiries from people who are curious to know how effective it is and how it works.
+As I am now offering Zoom online relationship counselling, I’ve had a few inquiries from people who are curious to know how effective it is and how it works.
 To illustrate this point, I’m sharing with you a client’s success story so that you can get an idea if online coaching is for you.

 Dana felt desperate and despairing